 Issues with male fertility can be caused by several health problems and medical treatments.
 Some of these include:

 It creates inflammation of the veins that damage the testicle.
-It's the most common reversible cause of the problem.
+It’s the most common reversible cause of the problem.
 Although the exact reason for this problem is unknown, it may be associated with abnormal testicular temperature regulation.
-Varicoceles damages the quality of the sperm.
+Varicoceles damage the quality of the sperm.

 Treating the varicocele can enhance the sperm count and function, and may potentially provide good results when utilizing assisted reproductive techniques such as in-vitro fertilization.